monotek/monotek.github.io/_posts/2016-11-28-glusterfs-support.md

 ***

-As i don't us GlusterFS at the moment my repo is outdated.
-Maybe you can use my buildscripts to create your own DEB packages
+Update: As i don't use GlusterFS at the moment my repo is outdated.
+Maybe you can use my old buildscripts to create your own DEB packages

  * https://github.com/monotek/glusterfs-launchpad-buildscripts